I do hope you'll enjoy my patterns, which are linked below. Thanks for visiting, and thanks for your interest!

-I've also posted a tutorial for the traditional crocheted granny square design; I cannot take credit for designing this; it's a vintage pattern that my great aunt taught me when I was a child.
-I did, however, take photos of each step in the process of crocheting the granny square, so hopefully you'll be able to see exactly how it's done.
+The traditional crocheted granny square design is a vintage pattern that my great aunt taught me when I was a child.
+I did, however, take photos of each step in the process of crocheting the granny square, so hopefully, you'll be able to see exactly how it's done.

 - Double rainbow square or dishcloth

 - Checkerboard squares